 The ECLJ usually intervenes in cases before the European Court of Human Rights (ECHR) as amicus curiae, i.e. a third party providing the Court with an expertise or opinion.
 For the first time, the ECLJ intervenes as amicus curiae in a case on the other side of the Atlantic, at the Inter-American Court of Human Rights.
-We have already reported on this and similar cases in the article “El Salvador: Impunity for infanticide in the name of the right to abortion.”
+Our amicus brief is available here.

 The Inter-American Court is the judicial institution of the Organization of American States (OAS).
 This Court, based in San José, Costa Rica, is the equivalent of the Strasbourg Court for the states of the American continent.
 It interprets and enforces the American Convention on Human Rights in states party to that Convention, such as El Salvador.